 - is not part of a group

-- has not derived income over \$30,000
+- has not derived income over \$30,000, or

 - has not incurred expenditure over \$30,000.

-Companies that don't prepare financial accounts must fill in an IR10 using information from their trial balance or financial records.
+Companies that do not prepare financial accounts must fill in an IR10 using information from their trial balance or financial records.

-For more information about who has to prepare financial accounts and minimum financial reporting requirements, go to our website at www.ird.govt.nz (search keywords: financial reporting).
+For more information about who has to prepare financial accounts and minimum financial reporting requirements, go to our website at ird.govt.nz/records